app-sre/go-qontract-reconcile/README.md

   authtype: Authentication type either token or approle REQUIRED
   token: Token to access Vault, requires setting authtype to token
   roleid: Role ID to use for authentication, requires setting authtype to approle
   secretid: Secret ID to use for authentication, requires setting authtype to approle
+  timeout: Timeout for vault requests. (default: 60s)

 user_validator:
   concurrency: Number of coroutines to use to query Github (default: 10)